BillyGalbreath/VS-SilentSave/README.md

 # SilentSave

-Silence all that console noise every 5 minutes when the game saves.
+Silence all that console noise when the game saves every 5 minutes.